awatemonosan/Faucet.js/README.md

 // "all callbacks were successful"

 emitter.on('example3', function(resolve, reject){
-  console.log("example3 has been triggered with and is being EXPLICITYLY resolved");
+  console.log("example3 has been triggered with and is being EXPLICITLY resolved");
   resolve();
 });
 emitter.trigger('example3').then(function(){
   console.log("all callbacks were successful");
 });
 // "example3 has been triggered with and is being implicitly resolved"
-// "example3 has been triggered with and is being EXPLICITYLY resolved"
+// "example3 has been triggered with and is being EXPLICITLY resolved"
 // "all callbacks were successful"

 emitter.on('example3', function(resolve, reject){
-  console.log("example3 has been triggered with and is being EXPLICITYLY rejected");
+  console.log("example3 has been triggered with and is being EXPLICITLY rejected");
   reject();
 });
 emitter.trigger('example3').then(function(){
   console.log("all callbacks were successful");
 });
 // "example3 has been triggered with and is being implicitly resolved"
-// "example3 has been triggered with and is being EXPLICITYLY resolved"
+// "example3 has been triggered with and is being EXPLICITLY resolved"
-// "example3 has been triggered with and is being EXPLICITYLY rejected"
+// "example3 has been triggered with and is being EXPLICITLY rejected"
 ```

 ## Tests